aleskucera/ALVE-3D/README.md

   cluster.
 The development configuration files will be loaded.
 The monitoring software will not be used.

 > **Note**: These configurations are only for `main.py`.
 When running the `demo.py` script, the `action` variable is
 > used for determining, what demo should be run.
+More about supported demos can be found in the [Usage](#usage).

 ---